zak-farrington/DS-Algo-Practice/README.md

 # DS-Algo-Practice
-Practice of various data structures and algorithms.
+Practice of various data structures, algorithms or other coding practice.